fancyerii/fancyerii.github.io/_posts/2025-09-18-bpe-trainer-7_en.md

 ## 6\. emhash8::HashMap

+You can refer to [this issue](https://github.com/ktprime/emhash/issues/33#issuecomment-1636618464) for the principles behind **emhash**.
+I haven't researched it in depth myself, so interested readers can explore it on their own or ask questions on the project's GitHub page.

 [emhash](https://github.com/ktprime/emhash) is much lighter than `absl::flat_hash_map`.
 We only need to use `emhash8`, so we just need to include the header files.
 We can do this by adding a `target_include_directories` line to `CMakeLists.txt`:

 ```